Team

 Emily received her AB in Music cum laude from Princeton University and her MBA from Northwestern University’s Kellogg School of Management.

-Stanford Thompson, Principal
+Stanford Thompson,

-Emma Terrell, Collaborator
+Emma Terrell,

 Emma Terrell (she/her/hers) is an arts education researcher, evaluator, and practitioner.
 Her work focuses on developing evaluation strategies to support organizations' goals of improving culturally-sustaining educational experiences through the arts and storytelling.
 Emma has worked with a variety of educational organizations within the arts, philanthropic, and entertainment industries, such as Carnegie Hall, the William Penn Foundation, Mattel, Disney, and Nickelodeon.
 As a research collaborator with WolfBrown, Emma has led collaborative evaluations for PlayUSA, the Lullaby Project, and the Community Music Center of Boston to create effective and relevant educational programs.
 Emma holds a Bachelor of Music from Rice University and a Master of Education from Harvard University.